-While tourists have been arriving here in increasing numbers, despite the dangers from nuclear fallout, in recent years, this remains a deeply melancholy place, frozen in time.
+Tourists had been arriving here in increasing numbers, despite the dangers from nuclear fallout, before Russia’s invasion of Ukraine in February 2022.

 In early 2020, former residents of Pripyat returned for the first time as part of celebrations to mark 50 years since it was established.